 Here is how to fix the error

 There is no need for downloading or installing anything extra here.
-The files you need is already present in your System32 folder inside Windows folder in Operating System partition.
+The files you need is already present in your System32 folder inside the Windows folder in the Operating System partition.

 First, you will have to navigate to this location using File Explorer:

 Now, use the search bar functionality of the File Explorer to search for this file:

 Once you find it, select it and hit CTRL+C or right-click and select Copy to copy the file.